…because there’s nothing sweeter (or more frustrating) that rocking a baby to sleep in your arms

 Well, I’ve got three kids and I rocked them all to sleep as babies.
 I don’t rock any of them now (pause to imagine my biceps if I did.)
 Anyway, the point is, that’s silly.
 Thousands – probably millions – of people rock their babies off to sleep every night and it all works out just fine.

 So you know, rock away.
 Or sleep train if you want – this is your party.
-You get to mom your own way and don’t let anyone tell you different.
+You get to mom your own way.

 But back to the rocking…